TMschar/A3RPGFramework/README.md

 ## Copyright and License

-Code copyright 2017 - 2018 Simon A. (SimZor).
+Copyright (c) 2017-2018 Simon A. (SimZor), Ground Wars: Existence (A3RPGFRAMEWORK)

-All code is licensed under <a href="https://creativecommons.org/licenses/by-nc/4.0/">CC BY NC 4.0</a> with the exception of the following functions:
+### All code is licensed under the MIT license with the exception of the following functions and files:

 - fn_externalFuncs.sqf
 - fn_queryDB.sqf.
+- Any pictures, icons etc (.jpg, .paa, .png)